-The other day, I received an email from Linda Mitchell, one of our long-time valued subscribers, that read:
+The other day, I received an email from Linda Mitchell, one of our long-time valued customers, that read:

 “The local gas station in town has been in business for 40+ years!
 They have succeeded through good times and not so good times by the grace of the loyalty of their patrons even with other stations having lower costs and having to pump the gas themselves.
 But I now find myself in a dilemma to continue to support them.